RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 ### Edit Logs
 - If the user is signed-in and is a author to the log post, they only can edit it.
 - If they click Edit button visible in "Log Details" page, they will be taken to "Edit Logs" page.
-- The filled input fields include title (needs to be unique), description, items required (using the summernote editor), steps to perform (using the summernote editor).
+- The filled input fields include title (needs to be unique), description, items required (using the summernote editor), steps to perform (using the summernote editor) and the category to which it belongs in a dropdown menu.
 - Image upload button will read "Change Image" and after making changes the can click "Update" button.
 - Upon clicking Update, user will be prompted by an alert message "Update Successful".
 - They can see their old input or write-up to compare the new edit and the old inputs.